bglusman/debt_ceiling/README.md

 rubocop/cane integration debt for style violations

 every line over x ideal file size is y points of debt

-define an API/DSL syntax to whitelist/blacklist files for debt calculation

 multipliers for important files